 This course is intended for graduate students in the Program in Clinical Psychology at the University of Calgary.
-Other qualified students may be admitted by application through the instructor and Department.
+Other qualified students may be admitted with consent from the instructor and Department.

-Required Text
+Required Text:

-There is no single required text for this course.
+There is no required text for this course.
 Readings will be identified by and made available from the instructor for each topic below, and should be read before each class.

-Date Topics January 3 The organization of professional psychology in Canada.
+Date Topics January 8 W Winter lectures begin.
+January 9 The organization of professional psychology in Canada.
 Training models in professional psychology.
 The Scientist-Practitioner Model.
 Program Accreditation.
 The definition of clinical psychology.
-The Profession of Psychology in Alberta and Canada.
+January 16 The Profession of Psychology in Alberta and Canada.
 The College of Alberta Psychologists and the Health Professions Act.
-The Canadian Psychological Association's Code of Ethics , history and description of its organization.
+January 17 F Last day to drop a course with tuition refund.
+January 20 M Last day for registration/change of registration.
+January 23 The Canadian Psychological Association's Code of Ethics , history and description of its organization.
 Ethical decision-making.
 Case evaluations.
-January 4 The APA Code of Ethics.
-Codes of Conduct, Practice and other Guidelines Ethics Examination
+January 24 F Fee payment deadline for Winter Term fees.
+January 30 The APA Code of Ethics.
+Codes of Conduct, Practice and other Guidelines.